-If you are mailing your photos be sure to include your full name, the city you live in, your email address, and day and evening phone numbers on the back of each and every photo.
-Photos can get separated from the envelopes they came in so just attaching a note to your photos is not enough.
+If you're mailing your photos, be sure to include your full name, the city you live in, your email address, and day and evening phone numbers on the back of each and every photo.
+Photos can get separated from the envelopes they came in, so just attaching a note to your photos is not enough.

 12Include Your Stats

 Your statistics are your key measurements and data.
-Women should always include their age, height, bust, waist, and hip measurements as well as distinguishing features such as freckles.
+Women should always include their age, height, bust, waist, and hip measurements.
 Men should include their age, height, chest and waist size, jacket size, and pant length.
-Any distinguishing features such as visible tattoos should also be noted.
+Also note any distinguishing features, such as freckles, moles, or visible tattoos.